Inadequate sleep leads to changes in immunity that can make you more susceptible to falling ill.

 Those who got fewer than 7 hours of sleep were almost 3x more likely to develop a cold than those getting at least 8 hours of sleep.

-As you can see, when it comes to staying healthy this cold and flu season,sleep matters.
+As you can see, when it comes to staying healthy this cold season,sleep matters.

 While it is possible to stay healthy during the winter months, you may find that you are sabotaging your own immune system.